-Place an order for prescription eyeglasses or prescription sunglasses on FramesDirect.com.
-Take note of your order number.
+After you've placed your order for prescription eyeglasses or prescription sunglasses on FramesDirect.com, note your order number.

-Place a CD/DVD under your chin holding it straight up and down, with the label side facing the camera.
-(See photo)
+Place a CD or DVD under your chin, holding it straight up and down, with the label side facing the camera (as shown in the photo).

 Take a photo looking straight ahead at the camera.
 Your photo should include a FULL view of your head and the CD/DVD.

 Send photo to firstname.lastname@example.org.IMPORTANT: Include your order number in the subject line.

-FramesDirect.com is able to measure a patients' PD (Pupil Distance) instantaneously from a photograph.
+FramesDirect.com can measure a patient’s PD from a photograph.
 Using proprietary facial recognition and imaging technologies, the system automatically recognizes known objects and reflections from the cornea, called Purkinje images.

-If no Purkinje image is available, the system is able to recognize the borders of the iris to accomplish the same stunning level of accuracy.
+If no Purkinje image is available, the system is able to recognize the borders of the iris to achieve the same stunning level of accuracy.

 Shop Eyeglasses Shop Sunglasses Shop Rx Sunglasses